vacp2p/rfc/content/docs/rfcs/56/README.md

 The following Waku protocols MAY be used to implement Status Communities -

 1. [12/WAKU2-FILTER](/spec/12/) - Content filtering for resource restricted devices
+2. [19/WAKU2-LIGHTPUSH](/spec/19) - Allows Light clients to participate in the network

 ## Backups